BlankKyo/Data-eng-project/README.md

 # ✈️ Sky-Watcher: Real-Time Aviation Streaming Pipeline

 A high-performance, **event-driven ETL pipeline** designed to ingest, process, and persist global aircraft movements in France region.
-This project demonstrates a professional transition from legacy batch processing to a **Modern Data Stack** utilizing Kafka and Time-Series databases.
+This project demonstrates a professional transition from legacy batch processing to a **Modern Data Stack** utilizing Kafka and Time-Series database.

 ---